 So you may be wondering how do you teach English abroad?
-Where do you start?
-Is there a program?
+Or how do I become an English teacher in a foreign country?
 This here is a simple checklist for getting started teaching English abroad.

 1. Choose a Country

-Each country has it's own set of standard requirements.
-And each school can have it's own requirements as well.
-Typically in most cases in Eastern Asia you will need to be a native speaker (have a passport from an English speaking country) and to have a bachelors degree in any discipline.
-That is for your legal working visa which your school will help you with.
+Each country has it's own set of standard requirements to obtain a work visa.
+And each school can have it's own requirements or preferences as well.
+Typically in most cases in Eastern Asia you will need to be a native speaker (have a passport from an English speaking country) and to have a bachelor's degree in any discipline.
+That is for your legal working visa which your school will help you obtain.

 In some cases you may need:

 - To be a certified teacher in your home country

 - To hold a master's degree (not often)